h0lmes/mockservice/README.md

 Status code and headers could be specified at the beginning of the data file to override defaults (default status code is 200).

 You can not override headers without overriding status code as well.
-Data file parser looks for 'HTTP/1.1' at the beginning of the first line of a data file as an indication this file not only contains payload but status code and headers as well.
+Data file parser looks for 'HTTP/1.1' at the beginning of a line of a data file as an indication this file not only contains payload but status code and headers as well.

-Headers and body should be separated with an empty line.
+The HTTP code plus headers and the body should be separated with an empty line.

 Example: